crowl0gic/nut-server-cfg/README.md

 ```

 ### Compile NUT
-I performed most of my testing on a VM running Debian 11 and my old Lenovo ThinkPad (both x86_64).
-Although I can't guarantee that this will be the same for your system, everything worked as expected when installing with `sudo make install`, provided that the configuration script parameters and NUT configuration files were good.
+I performed my testing on a VM running Debian 11 and my old Lenovo ThinkPad (both x86_64).
+Everything worked as expected when installing with `sudo make install`, provided that the configuration script parameters and NUT configuration files are good.
 ```
 make all && make check && sudo make install
 ```